 Am I going “no contact” because my ex is the true narcissist and I’m the victim that needs to distance myself to remain healthy or am I subconsciously ignoring her because I’m actually the narcissist that’s using this as power over her?

 I’m really the only person that could answer those questions and you’re the only one that can answer those questions for yourself.
+Finding that answer is difficult, though, when having a penis apparently dictates what that answer is from the very support groups we hope to find it in.

 Why do you believe you might actually be a narcissistic guy?